embEDUx/documentation/src/background/implementation/buildserver.md

   )
 )
 ```

-Since the build factories are pretty big, please consult the master.cfg file
+Many build steps have been skipped for this overview, please consult the
-directly for more details.
+***master.cfg.j2*** file directly for more details.

 #### Builders
 The builder assignment implements the arch <-> branch <-> platform mapping.